eduardoxcruz/GraphT.Core/.github/README.tech.md

 - **GraphT.Presenters** – Responsible for presenting and transforming data between business logic and the presentation layer (DTOs, view models, etc.).

-- **GraphT.EfCore.Repositories** – Repository implementations using Entity Framework Core for persistence in relational databases.
+- **GraphT.EfCore** – Repository implementations using Entity Framework Core for persistence in relational databases.

 - **GraphT.IoC** – Dependency injection configuration and inversion of control containers.